fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/creating-project/index.md

 To create web application that use http using [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/), use `--project-mhd` parameter.
 Other parameters are similar to SCGI, FastCGI or uwsgi project above.

+It will add conditional define `-dLIBMICROHTTPD` in `build.cfg` which cause libmicrohttpd to be linked with application.

-You also need to install libmicrohttpd development package.
+You need to install libmicrohttpd development package.
 For Debian-based distribution,

 ```
 $ sudo apt install libmicrohttpd-dev